Subscribe to Candid Magazine

 It’s an endearing, heart-felt, adorable film which successfully avoids in trivializing its symbolic importance and the potency of its underlying theme.
-The cast such give such stellar performances making their deliveries seem effortless, hyper realistic portrayals in this scruffy fairy tale.
-Despite being dirt poor, this familial entity lives in abundance, finding everything they need in each other.
-Each one of them choose to be there, following their innate instincts, away from the cruelty they were subjected to, or from those who rejected them and find their place in a more befitting unit.
+The cast bring it, making their deliveries appear effortless; hyper realistic portrayals in this scruffy fairy tale.
+Despite being dirt poor, this familial entity lives in abundance, all their needs met within each other.
+Each of them choosing to be there; following their innate instincts, away from their subject cruelty or from those who rejected them, finding their place in a more befitting and more loving unit.

 In a country that has low levels of crime, through Shoplifters Koreeda challenges the workings of Japan’s strict criminal system, a paradox of rules and regulations, dependent on morals in a society that is ultimately flawed.
 Its heavy enforcement on the typical blood-related family structure and values with disregard if this is to the detriment of the individual.
 In the eyes of the authorities Osamu’s and Nobuyo’s actions are deemed criminal but in reality they gave these children a better life than they ever would’ve had.
 A safe environment full of play, silliness, comfort, closeness, no boundaries, no judgement and above all unconditional love.